Jai Chandiram: Other traits

-Jai was a confident and inspiring woman who took bold steps with little regard to repercussions from powerful circles.
+Jai was a confident and inspiring woman who took bold steps with little regard for repercussions from influential circles.
 She was given a punitive transfer when she demanded written requests from politicians who requested broadcasts of a personal nature, such as covering the tonsuring ceremonies of their grandchildren.

-She was deeply concerned about women's rights and was involved with the IAWRT Asian Women's Film Festival which provides a platform for women film makers to focus on gender issues.
+She was deeply concerned about women's rights and was involved with the IAWRT Asian Women's Film Festival which provides a platform for women film-makers to focus on gender issues.
+She also contributed to under-privileged women with money to buy cameras and learn the art of Film and a Film festival was named after her after she died.
+Although she used to be very busy with her work she always used to find time for her brother's elder son's daughter Diya Chandiram.